Should your business invest in a Facebook business page?

 I agree.
 So how about this number:

-That's the number of Daily Active Users (DAU) as of January 2020.
+That's the number of Daily Active Users (DAU) on FB in late 2021.

-Yes, a little less than 2 BILLION people login to Facebook every.
+Yes, 2 BILLION people login to Facebook every.
 Single.
 Day.

 If that's not enough potential customers for your business, you should rethink your line of business... or rethink your thinking!